-Learning Outcome - The learner will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing loading bay equipment.
+Learning Outcome - The he learner will: Assessment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing loading bay equipment.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: 2 Know how to comply with relevant legislation and official guidance when installing loading bay equipment.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, current regulations governing buildings and official guidance associated with the installation of loading bay equipment.
+2 Know how to comply with relevant legislation and official guidance when installing loading bay equipment.
 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working practices when installing loading bay equipment.
 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when installing loading bay equipment.
 3.2 Comply with information relating to specific risks to health when installing loading bay equipment.
-3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing loading bay equipment, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to installing loading bay equipment, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills